dhivyapadmanaban/California_Wildfires/README.md

 ### Machine Learning - Results

 Once we split the data into training and testing sets, we train the model and calculate predictions.
-Below are some of the results of machine learing.
+Below are some of the results of machine learning.

-**Accuracy :** Using month of fire and weather freatures,the model predicts the accuracy of 79.7%
+**Accuracy :** Using month of fire and weather features,the model predicts the accuracy of 79.7%

 ![image](https://user-images.githubusercontent.com/83181834/135735139-e47c4cc6-8ca0-45eb-b292-e3be5892d047.png)

-**Classification report:** Our reacll is 1.00 which is good and again the precision is 80%.
+**Classification report:** Our recall is 1.00 which is good and again the precision is 80%.

 ![image](https://user-images.githubusercontent.com/83181834/135735119-835f2351-cf62-4b30-b953-9003f0464954.png)

-**Confusion Matrix:** We plotted our confusion matrix, overall it looks good except we have 58 mojor fire predicted as not major fire but it may be due to skewed weather data of California.
+**Confusion Matrix:** We plotted our confusion matrix, overall it looks good except we have 58 major fire predicted as not major fire but it may be due to skewed weather data of California.

 ![Confusion_matrix](https://user-images.githubusercontent.com/83181834/135735211-e8c46b51-339a-4fea-bd02-fe3308e60bbf.png)